statiolake/to-absolute-rs/README.md

 # to-absolute-rs

-Rust library to get absolute path for the (existing) file
+Simple rust library to get absolute path for a existing path.
+This library is almost same with `std::fs::canonicalize`, but removes some unusual prefix (e.g.
+`\\?\`) on Windows.